Puerto Rico Highway 132

 Puerto Rico Highway 132 (PR-132) is a secondary highway that connects the town of Guayanilla to the city of Ponce, Puerto Rico.
 The road runs through the town of Peñuelas before reaching Ponce.
 In Ponce, PR-132 starts where Calle Villa ends.

+Route description

+Puerto Rico Highway 132 begins at its interchange with PR-2 and PR-136 in Jaguas, a barrio located near downtown Guayanilla.
+The route continues east through Macaná and Borrero barrios before entering Peñuelas.
+In Peñuelas, PR-132 crosses through Macaná, Santo Domingo and Coto barrios before downtown Peñuelas.
+After downtown area, the highway continues to Ponce thorugh Cuebas and Tallaboa Alta, and enters Ponce trhough Canas until its eastern end at PR-123 in Canas Urbano.

 History

 The highway resulted from the old road connecting Ponce to Peñuelas via Barrio Canas.

 Future

 In August 2011, a bill was introduced in the Puerto Rico Senate to build a new highway that would take over some of the traffic currently on PR-132.
 The new road may start off at PR-500 and connect to PR-127.
 The proposed road would also take over some of the traffic currently on PR-2.

 Major intersections

+Related route

+Puerto Rico Highway 3132 (PR-3132) is a north–south bypass located west of downtown Peñuelas that is currently under construction.
+When completed, this highway will extends from its intersection with PR-132 and PR-386 until its end at PR-132 near PR-385.